 Physical Resources will install and maintain hand sanitizer dispensers around building entrances, washrooms, classrooms and elevators.

 Cough or sneeze into your bent elbow or into a tissue that you throw away immediately.
 Don’t forget to wash your hands!

 U of G continues to maintain high-quality ventilation standards.
 Visit Building Readiness and Ventilation on the Physical Resources website for more information on current ventilation measures

 Since October 2020, U of G researchers have been sampling wastewater from U of G on-campus residences.
 This sampling looks for RNA fragments of the COVID-19 virus.
 This testing can give us information before people show symptoms of COVID-19 so we can respond appropriately.
 Sampling is conducted in all student residence wastewater, seven days a week.

 U of G, including the Ridgetown Campus, uses University-provided rapid antigen tests to respond to potential high-risk exposures in specific settings that the University has assessed as high-risk (e.g., rapid tests may be provided if there was a risk of exposure due to close proximity in a workspace or residence).

-U of G has self-declaration forms that students, faculty and staff are required to complete when they have symptoms of COVID-19 and there is a higher risk of transmission on site.
+U of G has self-declaration forms that students, faculty and staff should complete when they have symptoms of COVID-19 .
 After completing the form, community members will be connected with supports from Student Health Services or Occupational Health and Wellness.